Planned Giving at ACC

 “I bequeath the sum of $_________, or _________% of my adjusted gross estate as finally determined for federal estate tax purposes, whichever is the lesser, to the Alpena Community College Foundation, 665 Johnson Street, Alpena, MI 49707.
 The bequest outlined above is to be used for the following program/purpose:_______________________________”

 Gifts of Securities

 You can transfer appreciated stocks, bonds, or mutual fund shares to the Alpena Community College Foundation.
 The ACC Foundation will sell your securities and use the proceeds as you direct.
-Take a look at our stock transfer instruction sheet.
+Stock transfer instruction sheet

 You can make a gift of a home or other real estate and continue to use the property through a life estate arrangement.
 A charitable contribution of real estate can include your personal residence, a hunting camp, a cottage, a farm, vacant land, or commercial real estate.
 All non-cash gifts are subject to review by the ACC Foundation Board of Trustees.

 Another simple yet significant way to leave a legacy gift is to name the ACC Foundation as the beneficiary to receive all or part of the proceeds of a life insurance policy.

 If your retirement funds exceed your needs, gifts can be made from this extra money to support your charitable interests.
 Naming the ACC Foundation as the primary beneficiary of your individual retirement account or other retirement savings plan avoids income and estate taxes.

 You can make a gift that provides you income for life.
 After your lifetime the trust then reverts to the charity you named as beneficiary.